tchikyy/Yode-finalVersion/README.md

 to run this flask app in locally follow these steps:

-- install virtualenv in the cmd using the commande '$pip install virtualenv'
+- install virtualenv in the cmd using the commande

+      '$pip install virtualenv'

 - position the commande line in the Yode project folder (the main folder containing app.py , best.pt ... ect.)

+      '$cd YoDe-final'
-- create a virtual env using the commande '$virtualenv env'
+- create a virtual env using the commande

+      '$virtualenv env'

-- activate the virtual envirenement using the commande 'env\Scripts\activate.bat' --> for windows // 'env/bin/activate' --> for macos)
+- activate the virtual envirenement using the commande

+      'env\Scripts\activate.bat --> for windows'
+      'env/bin/activate --> for macos'

-- install the requirements using '$pip install -r requirements.txt'
+- install the requirements using

+      '$pip install -r requirements.txt'

 - remove the instruction run_ngrok(app) in the app.py file (on line .)
-- run the app using the commande '$python app.py --port 5000'
+- run the app using the commande

+      '$python app.py --port 5000'

 - follow the link https://localhost/5000/